eclipse-che/che-machine-exec/README.md

 ```

 Create new workspace from openshift stack 'Java Theia on OpenShift' or
-'CHE 7 Preview' stack.
+'CHE 7' stack.
 Run workspace.
-When workspace will be running You will see Theia IDE.
-Then You can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-che-theia-terminal-extension) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)
+When workspace will be running you will see Theia IDE.
+Then you can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-eclipse-che-theia-terminal) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)

 # Test on the Kubernetes (MiniKube)

-To test che-machine-exec You need deploy Eclipse CHE to the Minikube cluster.
+To test che-machine-exec you need deploy Eclipse CHE to the Minikube cluster.
 [Prepare Eclipse CHE to deploy](#prepare-eclipse-che-to-deploy).

-Install minikube virtual machine on your computer: https://kubernetes-cn.github.io/docs/tasks/tools/install-minikube
+Install minikube virtual machine on your computer: https://github.com/kubernetes/minikube/blob/master/README.md

 You can deploy Eclipse CHE with help helm.
 So, [install Helm](https://github.com/kubernetes/helm/blob/master/docs/install.md)